Expansion operators in spherically symmetric loop quantum gravity: Summary and discussion

 \section{Summary and discussion}

 To summarize, in previous sections the outward and inward null expansions of a two-sphere in the spatial manifold have been expressed in terms of the connection variables in the spherically symmetric geometry.
 This formulation enables us to quantize the null expansions in the spherically symmetric model of LQG.
-The actions of the outward expansion operator $\widehat{\Theta}_{\rm out}$ on the basis states in the kinematical Hilbert space $\mathscr H_{\rm kin}$ were given by Eqs.\eqref{eq:theta1} and \eqref{eq:theta2}.
+The actions of the outward expansion operator $\widehat{\Theta}_{\rm out}$ on the basis states in the kinematical Hilbert space $\mathscr H_{\rm kin}$ were given by Eqs.~\eqref{eq:theta1} and \eqref{eq:theta2}.
 By the orthonormal decomposition of $\mathscr H_{\rm kin}$ with respect to the graphs adapted to the expansion operator $\widehat{\Theta}_{\rm out}(v)$ at a point $v$, it has been shown that the operator is self-adjoint in $\mathscr H_{\rm kin}$ and has generalized eigenstates.
 While our analysis is focused on the outward expansion operator $\widehat{\Theta}_{\rm out}$, it is applicable in parallel to the inward expansion operator $\widehat{\Theta}_{\rm in}$ due to the same constituents of the two operators.
 The spectra of the expansion operators have also been studied in details.
-It turns out that both of the expansion operators have the continuous band of spectrum given by Eq.\eqref{eq:ess-band}.
-In addition, the operator $\widehat{\Theta}_{\rm out}$ also has discrete eigenvalues bigger than the upper bound of the continuous spectrum, while the operator $\widehat{\Theta}_{\rm in}$ has the discrete eigenvalues smaller than the lower bound of the continuous spectrum, as shown in Fig.\ref{fig:expansion-spectra}.
+Our analysis shows that the two operators have the same spectrum consisting of a continuous band and discrete points.
+In the subspaces $\mathscr H^{g_p}_{\vec k}$ with fixed labels $\vec{k}$, the two operators still share the common continuous spectrum, while their discrete spectra can be different from each other.
+In addition, for the restricted operators $\widehat\Theta_{\rm out}^{\,g_{v_j},\vec k}$ and $\widehat\Theta_{\rm in}^{\,g_{v_j},\vec k}$, one may find discrete eigenvalues lying outside the continuous band.
+In the examples shown in Fig.~\ref{fig:expansion-spectra}, these appear above (below) the band for $\widehat\Theta_{\rm out}^{\,g_{v_j},\vec k}$ $(\widehat\Theta_{\rm in}^{\,g_{v_j},\vec k})$, respectively.
+However, in the whole Hilbert space $\mathscr H_{\rm kin}$, the spectra of $\widehat\Theta_{\rm out}$ and $\widehat\Theta_{\rm in}$, as the union of the spectra in all subspaces $\mathscr H^{g_v}_{\vec k}$, coincide.

 The results of this paper are enlightening.
 As shown in Sec.\ref{sec:quantum}, the restrictions of both $\widehat{\Theta}_{\rm out}(v)$ and $\widehat{\Theta}_{\rm in}(v)$ in $\mathscr H^{g_v}_{\vec k}$ are bounded and self-adjoint.
 Moreover, the two expansion operators are bounded at the points $p$ with $\Delta=0$ without restrictions.
 Note that all the inner points of any edge in a given graph underlying the cylindrical functions in $\mathscr H_{\rm kin}$ satisfy $\Delta=0$.
 In this sense both $\widehat{\Theta}_{\rm out}$ and $\widehat{\Theta}_{\rm in}$ are bounded almost everywhere in $\mathscr H_{\rm kin}$.
 Recall that in the classical geometry the Raychaudhuri equation ties the expansions of null geodesic congruences to the curvature, and the divergence of the ingoing expansion is a necessary condition for the validity of the singularity theorems\cite{wald2010general}.
 The boundedness of expansion operators on almost all quantum states in our model gives a strong hint that the singularities of classical GR may be avoided in the quantum theory of gravity.
 Moreover, recall that the criteria for a classical apparent horizon are given by $\Theta_{\rm out}=0$ and $\Theta_{\rm in}<0$.
 Now both the outgoing and ingoing expansions have been quantized as the self-adjoint operators in $\mathscr H_{\rm kin}$ and their spectrums contain zero as well as certain negative numbers.
 These results provide the possibility to define a quantum version of the apparent horizon and thus set up the notion of quantum black holes.
 We leave this possibility for future investigations.